Disclaimer: This is Untrue.

 of the oil" (Joh 12:1-3).

-Gospel of Matthew tells similar story, while Simon the leper could be Lazarus and his sisters' father.
+The Gospel of Matthew tells a similar story, although Simon the Leper could be the

 *"And when Jesus was in Bethany at the house of Simon